moshejs/walmart-demo/README.md

 2. Use Sass %100

 3. Separate the cart and page-metadata from the product items.
 In a real world application, we follow REST practices or use GraphQL.
 This made the redux store a little awkward to work with.

+4. Provide inspection link for InVision - I was able to eyeball most of the CSS.
+Having it would have improved my efficiency

+5. Refactor store.js

+6. Add unit tests